firozkhan18/technologies-notes/FAQ-React-300.md

 For example, authenticated user, locale preference, UI theme need to be accessed in the application by many components. const { Provider, Consumer } = React.createContext(defaultValue);

+**Definition:** Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is children prop?